develax/RazorExpress/README.md

-# RAZ: Razor-Express view template engine
+# RAZ: Razor-Express View Template Engine
 <sup>* *This is a **draft version** of the manual, although the code itself has already been tested and works.
 While the documentation is under development, use [this repository](https://github.com/DevelAx/RazorExpressFullExample) for more comprehensive examples.*</sup>

 - [**Intro**](#intro)